Leo-IP/WarehouseInventorySystem/README.md

 1. Able to store quantities of such products in different locations via csv file consumption.\
 2. UI to show inventory level of given product code

+What I have learnt:
+1.

 30/05/2020

 Completed
 1. Able to transfer inventory from one location to another given amount of quantity and product code via UI

+What I have learnt:
+1.